ModelSurge/sd-webui-comfyui/README.md

-# sd-webui-comfy
+# sd-webui-comfyui
 Note: This project is currently under development and not yet ready for use.

 ## Overview
-sd-webui-comfy is an extension for Automatic1111's webui.
+sd-webui-comfyui is an extension for Automatic1111's webui.
 It's designed to embed ComfyUI as a widget.

 ## Contributing
 We welcome contributions from anyone who is interested in improving sd-webui-comfy.
 If you would like to contribute, please follow these steps: